Reporting Child Abuse

 Will I know the results of my report?

 No, you will not.
 Not from the authorities.
 This information is confidential and they won't be able to disclose it to you.
 The best way around is to report your concerns and let it go.
 Your job is not to save the victim - no single person can do that - it's to do your part so that others can do theirs.

 What number do I call?

 What if I only heard of it online?

 If you suspect abuse around your online friend (or enemy), it's a slightly different scenario because you can't contact authorities - sometimes you don't even know what country the person is in.
-What you need to do instead is contact the staff of the website where this communication took place.
-Facebook, Twitter, FortRefuge - whichever site you're conversing with this person at.
-They aren't allowed to disclose any private information to you, but they have enough data to allow authorities to find the person, and if it's something serious - they are legally obligated to report it.
+What you need to do instead is contact the staff of the website you use to communicate with this person: Facebook, Twitter, FortRefuge, etc. They aren't allowed to disclose any private information to you, but they have enough data to allow authorities to find the person, and if it's something serious - they are legally obligated to report it.
 Just let them know.
 Keep in mind that not everything people say online is true though - it's still good to report, just might be not worth worrying about, especially since you'll never know the outcome.

 Abuse can leave a lasting impact on victim's whole life - therapy for decades, problems with relationships and employment, addictions, depression, disability, suicide.
 It does hurt, and not just immediately - in the long run too.
 If my neighbor called CPS when I was seven - I wouldn't be here thirty years later, in a support group for people who have been abused and can't get their lives back on track as a result.
 Please do your part - for you it's just a phone call, but it might save the victim's life.
 Please call.
 Thank you for reading this.